 The Malayan Council, 22 Dunlop Street Kampong Bugis, Singapore 209350

 Take a walk around this bustling shopping destination to pick up souvenirs such as beautiful silk saris, handicrafts, and dazzling jewellery.

-Think shopping in Little India and one name springs to mind: Mustafa.
+Think shopping in Little India and one name springs to mind: Mustafa Centre.
 This 24-hour shopping behemoth sells just about anything.
 From affordable electronics to delicious Indian food, this is paradise for bargain-hunters and hardened shopaholics.

 Hostels may get a bad rep for being dodgy fleapits – too many bad memories from our backpacking days – but oh no, not this one.
 Easy on the eyes and on the wallet, Bunc is a 233-bed boutique hostel (emphasis on boutique) with all the fixings of a swish establishment: a sleek Scandi décor, custom-made beds, free Wi-Fi, recreation rooms, an outdoor tanning deck, and a ladies-only floor.
 Room rates start from just $39.10 a night.

 Bunc Hostel, 15-18 Upper Weld Road, Singapore 207372, p.
 6262 2862